Thursday, 9 November 2017

 HISTORY & INSCRIPTIONS

-Koparakesari’s 15th reign year inscription the temple was called as “Thiruvellarai Periya Sri Koyil”, special offerings are made on Chithirai month Thiruvonam Nakshatra day.
+Koparakesari’s 15th reign year inscription the temple was called “Thiruvellarai Periya Sri Koyil”, special offerings are made on Chithirai month Thiruvonam Nakshatra day.

 வெறியார் தவளத் தொடை செயமாறன் வெகுண்டதொன்றும்